eiselekd/dotfiles/README.md

  * M > : End of buffer
  * M < : Top of buffer
  * Ctrl-x 4 a: add changlog entry

+[1] helm is only loaded if ggtags loads.
+Therefore a fairly recent global (www.gnu.org/software/global/) has to be present